openownership/openownership.beta/_visualisation/optional/charts.md

 position: 2.04
 ---

 Charts are an [Optional Feature](/visualisation/optional) of BOVS Diagrams.
-It allows you to add a chart directly into the diagram in order to show a given Entity's ownership/control breakdown in detail.
+It allows you to add a chart directly into the diagram which summarises the Beneficiaries of a given Entity.
 {: .lead}

-## Beneficiaries

-There are two charting modes.
-The mode determines which Beneficiaries are shown on the chart.

-### Ultimate Beneficiaries

-The chart includes an item for each Subject with a Chain leading to the given Entity.

-This is the most common mode, which can be used to clearly show the end result of all the interests in your diagram.

-### Direct Beneficiaries

-The chart includes an item for each of the given Entity's directly interested Parties (i.e. the Nodes just before it).

-If you use this mode, you should not also use [Annotation](/visualisation/optional/annotation) as this duplicates information.
+If you find that you want to draw more than a couple [Indirect Lines](/visualisation/optional/annotation) leading to a given Entity, you are probably better summarising that information with a Chart.
+Instead of drawing Indirect Lines, the Chart has a bar for each Beneficiary whose interest you want to summarise.

 ## Appearance